 So why exactly are the requirements so important?

-In the beginning of the work you’d better sort out the terms and the roles in the first place.
+In the beginning of the work, you’d better sort out the terms and the roles in the first place.
 It seems awfully obvious and redundant at first sight.
 However, stakeholders may give the same things different names (and most likely everyone will be right) which can result in lots of misunderstandings in future.
-So the practice proved it to be a good idea to create a list of terms for the client, the team and other related parties.
+So the practice proved it to be a good idea to create a list of terms for the client, the team, and other related parties.
 The same is true for the roles in the product as different types of users may sign up in different ways.
 For example, in one of our projects after we clearly defined 4 types of users and their rights in the requirements of a job search service lots of misunderstandings cleared up.

-The way to what extent your team is involved into the elaboration of the requirements is also of a huge importance.
+The way to what extent your team is involved in the elaboration of the requirements is also of a huge importance.
 It is much more efficient to include the team in this process, because all the questions asked and ideas offered make it possible to write high quality requirements for the software product.
 For example, working on one of our projects we involved our QA engineer into the discussions on the early stage and managed to go through various scenarios and thus create high quality requirements.
-And you do remember that quality influences the development, right?
+And you do remember that quality influences development, right?

 In everyday communication with clients we lay stress on functional requirements in the first place.
 It’s necessary to understand clearly what goals and end result the client pursues.
 Everyone sees the fish in the ocean, right?
 The same holds true for what we do.
 You should pay enough attention to requirements, discussing obvious things sometimes that some people may see differently though.

 Another important point is how detailed requirements should be.
-Every project is unique and we try to apply individual approach to them basing on their peculiarities.
+Every project is unique and we try to apply an individual approach to them based on their peculiarities.
 However, the practice proves that the more detailed the requirements are the more precise the estimate is and there are more chances to meet it.
 We try to be detailed when putting together the requirements and means of their implementation thus mitigating the possible risks.
 This approach also provides an opportunity to see the possible mistakes before the development stage saving time and money.
 Experience teaches that the availability of detailed requirements helps the team to estimate more accurately the time that will be spent on the implementation of certain features.
-And in addition you’ll get the estimate which the team is responsible for.
+And in addition, you’ll get the estimate which the team is responsible for.

 This technology allows clients to run their business within the shortest time period and eventually add features to their product being live and making money.
 While working on the requirements your priority should be to help to identify the key points and the main functionality of the service required for a successful start.
 And in the future versions of product, you can add features that the customer "wants" and "likes".

 The requirements are crucial when starting a project if you want to achieve a desirable result at the finish line.
-They should include all the features and function a product should have.
+They should include all the features and functions a product should have.
 Requirements should be comprehensible for all interested parties (customer, product owner, development team) and be free of any ambiguities (all the stakeholders should understand requirements in the same way).

-But don’t worry if you do not have documented requirements.If you have a cool idea and a definite goal our Dedicated Team will definitely help you to identify the requirements and write all the needed documentation.
+But don’t worry if you do not have documented requirements.If you have a project idea or business problem to solve, our team will definitely help you elicit and develop requirements.
+At Steelkiwi, we: